About Treshnish Farm and our accommodation

 “I’m so pleased for Carolyne and Somerset Charrington.
 Treshnish Farm is a worthy winner of this prestigious UK-wide award.
 It’s a reflection too of the hard work of many other environmentally-friendly farmers on Mull and Iona who also go the extra mile for wildlife.
 This farm and many others are vital to the survival of our wildflowers, butterflies, moths and the famous Mull birds including corncrakes, white-tailed eagles and those all-important farmland finches and waders.
 What a place!” – Gordon Buchanan, BBC wildlife cameraman and TV presenter.

 You can catch up with the farming story on our blog.

 We have been living at Treshnish since October 1994.
 Carolyne hails from Forfar in Angus and Somerset comes from near London.
-Somehow we managed to meet in the middle, and after a few years together near Gatwick airport, we decided to throw caution to the wind and move to Mull.
+Somehow we managed to meet in the middle, and after a few years together near Gatwick Airport, we decided to throw caution to the wind and move to Mull.
 It is a wonderful place to bring up a family.
-Unbelievably our daughter has now left school and is away at university now.
+Our daughter is now away at university.

 We live and work on the farm, and love to meet new guests and to catch up with those who return regularly.